emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 It is one **measure of strength of an association** between two categorical variables:

  * For two-by-two tables, Cramer's V is in the range of -1 to 1
- * For larger tables, Cramer's V is int he range of 0 to 1
+ * For larger tables, Cramer's V is in the range of 0 to 1
  * Values farther away from 0 indicate a relatively strong association between the variables

 To measure the strength of the association between a binary predictor variable and a binary outcome variable, you can use an **odds ratio**: $Odds \ Ratio=\frac{Odds \ of \ Outcome \ in \ Group \ B}{Odds \ of \ Outcome \ in \ Group \ A}$; $Odds=p_{event}/(1-p_{event})$